aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ./6-channel.sh
 ```

-## Step 7 - join your peer node to the channel
+## Step 7 - Join your peer node to the channel
 On the Fabric client node.

 Join peer to Fabric channel.